 Published every two years, 100 Global Inspirational Women in Mining is a magazine that celebrates contributions by women in the global mining industry.
 According to the publication, these Women in Mining (WIM) show impressive diversity in their mining sector talents, and their recognition and celebration is not only well-deserved, but also a key aspect of changing attitudes in the mining sector.
 Amélie Rouleau, ’s Director of Public Affairs, Communications and Community Engagement was one of the 100 women recognized in 2020, among 1,100 nominations.

 Founded in 2006, WIM advocates and speaks for women in the mining sector, informing industry participants and decision-makers of the challenges and opportunities women are finding in pursuing careers in mining companies and other mining-related businesses.

 Safety leadership in the field

 Many of our supervisors working at our industrial sites exemplify safety leadership earning due recognition from their peers.
-In October 2020, supervisors at the Horne Smelter, Matagami Mine and Raglan Mine were recognized by the Québec Mining Association (QMA), which , and the effort made by their teams, to maintain a safe working environment for periods of between 50,000 and 600,000 hours.
+In October 2021, supervisors at the Horne Smelter, Matagami Mine and Raglan Mine were recognized by the Québec Mining Association (QMA), which , and the effort made by their teams, to maintain a safe working environment for periods of between 50,000 and 550,000 hours in 2020.

 We pride ourselves on fostering our strong internal culture and believe this is why our experienced professionals earn the respect and recognition from their peers in the industry and are seen as leaders in their respective fields.
 We look forward to sustaining this reputation in the years ahead.